 Of course, we’ve also included a handy link for all the series we’ve reviewed, so you can read our thoughts on the series and see if it’s something you want to waste your time on.

 So without further ado, here are 10 TV shows that should whet your appetite after watching Lupin.

 1. The Great Pretender

 The Great Pretender is a very, very great anime.
 The 14 episodes of this self-aware animation combine elements of Carmen Sandiego and Picasso’s rich surrealist style into a beautifully rendered series of flights.

 Great Pretender is well written, has a nice rhythm, and is easily one of the most visually stunning anime to come out for some time.
 The various arcs in the story let each character take the lead, and the flashbacks are consistent and highlight the material on screen.

 Although the second half loses some of the momentum that the first half had, it’s not hard to consider it with such a satisfying conclusion.
 It’s one of the best anime of 2020.

-Conformity: Theft, cat and mouse hunting
+Similarity: Theft, cat and mouse hunting

-Entertainment, education and amusement: Carmen Sandiego is an exciting spy attraction for children rather than adults.
-Divided into 4 seasons, the spy story borrows from the game series of the same name, but is very similar in tone and style to the children’s mystery series of the same name, Kim Possible.
+Entertainment, education, and amusement: Carmen Sandiego is an exciting spy attraction for children rather than adults.
+Divided into 4 seasons, the spy story borrows from the game series of the same name but is very similar in tone and style to the children’s mystery series of the same name, Kim Possible.

 Fortunately, the combination of Carmen’s unique artistic aesthetic with abundant educational content offers enough originality that the series doesn’t look too much like a Disney crime-fighting heroine.